Woman works on laptop at home

 Some issues a credit monitoring service might flag include:

-• New credit accounts appearing on your credit report;
+• New credit accounts appearing on your credit report

-• Incorrect personal information or changes to your personal information, including your name and previous addresses;
+• Incorrect personal information or changes to your personal information, including your name and previous addresses

-• Hard credit inquiries;
+• Hard credit inquiries

-• Credit utilization ratio;
+• Credit utilization ratio

-• Updates in your credit score.
+• Updates to your credit score

-Your credit monitoring service may send you a fraud alert if anything appears questionable in your credit file.
+You might receive a fraud alert if anything appears questionable in your credit file.

 Things credit monitoring services don’t do

-Credit monitoring services focus on changes to your credit report, including open credit accounts and loans.
 While they can alert you of changes that may be a sign of credit card fraud, they don’t necessarily provide the same degree of security against other forms of ID theft or fraud.
-They don’t track your bank account, so a credit monitoring service may miss unauthorized use of your debit card, for example.
-If a leak outside of the scope of credit compromises your personal information, credit monitoring services alone may not identify it.
+Because they don’t track your bank account, they can’t detect unauthorized use of your debit card, for example.
+If a leak outside of the scope of credit compromises your personal information, they may not identify it.

-While providers vary, credit monitoring services don’t typically take automatic action to protect your account following an issue.
+Credit monitoring services don’t typically take automatic action to protect your account following an issue.
+You’ll need to check your terms for what they provide.
 Suspicious activity may not trigger an automatic credit freeze.
-Instead, you may receive an alert that may prompt you to follow up with your credit card provider.
-Credit monitoring doesn’t prevent security issues—it identifies them.
+Instead, when you receive an alert you’ll need to follow up with your credit card provider.

 How much do credit monitoring services cost?

-Some companies provide basic credit monitoring for no cost, including credit score updates and alerts about suspicious activities.
-However, a free credit monitoring service may have some limitations.
-While a paid service may access all three credit bureaus, free services may only monitor one or two credit reports.
+But free credit monitoring services may have some limitations.
+Free services may only monitor one or two credit reports, while a paid service may access all three credit bureaus.
 Paid services may include more intensive identity theft protection tools.

 Credit monitoring vs. identity theft protection